amadlerDev/amadlerDev/README.md

 - 👀 I’m interested in developing and cyber security.
 - 🌱 I’m currently Web Developer in Channel 20 and Student of Computer Science at The Open University.
 - 💞️ I’m looking to collaborate on companies and projects of value significance.
-- 📫 reach me in amadler.dev@gmail.com.
+- 📫 Reach me in amadler.dev@gmail.com.